fables-tales/rubyfmt/.github/ISSUE_TEMPLATE/bug-report.md

 To make filling out this form faster:

 1. Create a program showing the bug on https://rubyfmt.run
-3. Click "Gihub" in the header, then "Create issue with example" in the dropdown menu
+3. Click "GitHub" in the header, then "Create issue with example" in the dropdown menu

 This will pre-populate most of the form below.